anishdsk/Learning-Log/README.md

 ## URL:

-#### My Heroku account is experiencing problems at the moment.
-I contacted Heroku to fix it so the URL may be down for a few days.
-I have uploaded images of the web-app's pages and features at the bottom of the README that you can look at in the meantime.

 https://simplelearninglog.herokuapp.com/

 *Load times may take a bit longer sometimes as Heroku puts the app to sleep if it has been idle for a while*